JordanMartinez/purescript-jordans-reference/00-Getting-Started/03-The-REPL.md

 ### Show

 There are two commands in this one:
-- `show loaded`/`:s loaded` - Shows all modules which you can import into the REPL.
+- `show loaded`/`:s loaded` - Shows all modules that the REPL session knows about.
+Some may or may not have been imported.
+(Before the REPL session starts, the PureScript compiler will compile all PureScript files based on the source globs given to it.
+All modules in those globs are then known to the REPL session, but you might not want to use them all in a given session.)
-- `show import`/`:s imported` - Shows which modules you currently have imported in the REPL
+- `show import`/`:s import` - Shows which modules you currently have imported into the REPL session

 ### Print